nunchistudio/blacksmith/documentation/introduction/what/how.md

 - the destination's schedule; or
 - the default schedule.

-Once configured, the `pubsub` adapter allows realtine message extraction from queues / topics / subscriptions.
+Once configured, the `pubsub` adapter allows realtime message extraction from queues / topics / subscriptions.

 Available `pubsub` adapters: